Z-ammo/easy-mysql-query/README.md

 ### methods
 Four methods: 'insert', 'delete', 'update', 'search'.
 ### table
-Table must be a String, which is the single table you want to use this time.
+Table must be a String, which is the single table you want to use.
 ### columns
 Columns can be any type during 'insert' method.
-Columns contains the values and probably certain column names you want to insert.
+Columns contains the values and certain column names.

 Columns can be String or Number if there is only one column in the table.
 ```